prisms-center/phaseField/README.md

 <B>Quick Start Guide:</B>

-For detailed instructions on how to download and use PRISMS-PF, please consult the PRISMS-PF Users Guide (the file prismspf_users_guide.pdf).
+For detailed instructions on how to download and use PRISMS-PF, please consult the PRISMS-PF User Guide (the file prismspf_user_guide.pdf).
 A (very) abbreviated version of the instructions is given below.

 <I>Installation:</I>